How Common are Choking Accidents in Nursing Homes?

 - Alzheimer’s disease – Alzheimer’s patients in the later stages of the disease may find it difficult to swallow and eat.

 - Aging – Considering it takes 50 pairs of muscles and nerves to swallow, it is not surprising that wear and tear on the throat muscles can make it difficult to swallow for older patients.

 It should be standard care for those patients who have trouble swallowing in a nursing home setting to be examined by a physician occasionally to determine the severity of the problem.
 All caregivers who interact with the patient need to know and understand the severity of the impairment.
 There are tremendous consequences to choking for nursing home patients.
 When choking, oxygen is cut off, leading to possible permanent brain damage or possibly even death.

 While tragic accidents do happen, many choking injuries at nursing homes might have been preventable if the staff members made sure to follow orders as provided for that patient.
-If harm does occur, either because of unqualified staff members or because the facility was understaffed, it is important to hold that institution responsible.If you have questions about an injury a loved one experienced in nursing home care due to trouble swallowing, give the attorneys at Carlson & Burnett a call.
-At Carlson & Burnett, our entire focus is on helping you regardless how complex or simple your problem may be.
-Contact our Nursing Home Negligence and Abuse Attorneys at Carlson & Burnett to schedule a free consultation.
+If harm does occur, either because of unqualified staff members or because the facility was understaffed, it is important to hold that institution responsible.If you have questions about an injury a loved one experienced in nursing home care due to trouble swallowing, give the attorneys at Carlson & Burnett a call at (402) 810-8611 or contact us online.
+At Carlson & Burnett, our entire focus is on helping you regardless of how complex or simple your problem may be.
+Contact us today for a free consultation.